Palliative Care in Los Angeles

 Decreased or poor judgment can be caused by stress, emotion, or impulsivity, but it can also be a sign of cognitive impairment.
 If you or a loved one have decreased or poor judgment that affects your daily life, you should see your doctor for a check-up.

-• Monitor their finances, legal or medical affairs, and help them manage their money, bills, or documents.
+• Monitor their finances and legal or medical affairs and help them manage their money, bills, or documents.

 • Provide guidance or reminders for personal hygiene or safety, and ensure they have the necessary supplies or equipment.